graphcore-research/graphcore-research.github.io/_posts/2024-12/2024-12-10-llama-vision.md

 ![Image of four people looking at a laptop]({{ page.image_dir | append: 'image.png' | relative_url }}){:class="constrained_img_large"}

 <!-- TODO - update public link -->
-**Code** — This post is accompanied by an [IPython notebook](https://github.com/graphcore-research/squashed-llama/blob/notebooks/20241022-MllamaExample/MllamaBlog.ipynb), which requires at least 24 GB of accelerator memory to run.
+**Code** — This post is accompanied by an [IPython notebook](https://github.com/graphcore-research/squashed-llama/blob/notebooks/20241022-MllamaExample/MllamaBlog.ipynb), which requires 40 GB of accelerator memory to run.
 It includes a barebones implementation of the Llama 3.2 VLM in pure PyTorch (and code to generate the plots).

 **Overview** — To turn an LLM into a VLM, the crucial problem is how to _represent and process the image_, and how to use it as _context while generating_ the response text.
 We'll cover each of the major components that handle this in turn: image preprocessing, patch embedding, positional embedding, the vision transformer and cross-attention.
 Each section is accompanied by an expandable explanation section _"Understanding X..."_, providing more depth on that component.